AnirbanRoy-cloud/Customer-Churn-Analysis/README.md

 *   `high_risk_customers.csv`: CSV file identifying customers from the test set predicted to have a high churn probability.
 *   `executive_summary.txt`: A non-technical summary of the project findings and recommendations suitable for business stakeholders.
 *   `technical_summary.txt`: A more detailed summary of the methodology, data, and model for a technical audience.
-*   `README.md`: This file, providing an overview and instructions.
+*   `README.md`: This file provides an overview and instructions.

 # Key Findings